BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

 - local & available  ->> fast and latest but not safe
 - majority  ->> fast and safe not latest
 - linearizable  ->> safe and latest - not fast - single doc reads only
-- for secondary reads ->> local & available is fast only but not allwasy latest
+- for secondary reads ->> local & available is fast only but not always latest

 **READ preference**